satiseven/next-form/README.md

-# a NextJS simple project
+# a NextJS simple project!

 This project is running on Nextjs with typescript template...